Building Machine Learning Software with Reference Images for Yocto Project

 In most cases, this issue is solved by re-trying to build.

-Your computer may run out of RAM while compiling some packages (such as onnxruntime).
+Your computer may run out of RAM while compiling some packages.
 To reduce the RAM usage, limit the number of threads used by BitBake and Make.

 To flash your image to the board, see the Quickstart Guide for your SoM.